 When you have suffered with IBS for 6 months

-Back to the doctor again, perhaps several visits are now behind you, new meds, sympathy knowing nods and acknowledgment that yes it isn’t easy living with IBS.
+Back to the doctor again, perhaps several visits are now behind you, new medications, sympathy, knowing nods and acknowledgement that yes it isn’t easy living with IBS.

 What can the doctor do to help with the time from work you are losing due to the IBS (that more than familiar term now!), what can he/she do to help you to live more confidently and socially.

-The kids can’t understand why you’re not as much fun, why days out are cancelled, and your partner is making other demands which you just can’t be bothered with.
+The kids can’t understand why you’re not as much fun, why days out are cancelled, and your partner is making other demands that you just can’t be bothered with.

 But let’s do some more tests, more medical prodding and poking and waiting and worrying, and confirmation, (again) that it is ONLY IBS.
-That word Only, it might be Only to those who don’t have it, but to you it’s starting to be a real problem.
+That word Only might be only to those who don’t have it, but to you, it’s starting to be a real problem.

 This hasn’t been said before, you would have remembered this.
 Nothing really wrong?
-So why is it so painful, what is making my life a misery?
-And affecting my work?
-And my family?
-And social life?
-The pain and the symptoms and the lower mood are real enough.
+So why is it so painful? what's making my life a misery, affecting my work, my family and social life you ask!

 It’s just what IBS is and does, perhaps is the reply.